manish-gokhare/miniforge/README.md

 ./miniforge.sh

+#Verify myenvs is created or not
+/opt/miniforge/envs/myenvs

-# To activate conda shell use
+#To activate conda shell use
 source /opt/miniforge/etc/profile.d/conda.sh

-# To activate myenvs environment
+#To activate myenvs environment
 conda active myenvs # It ends up in myenvs shell

-# To deactivate the runnign environment
+#To deactivate the runnign environment
 conda deactivate

-#To Test
+#Execute create_user.sh

+#Verify the user in /etc/passwd and groups.

 sudo -u danny -i